 - Clean the refrigerator monthly if you have one in your classroom.

 - Clean and disinfect the drinking fountain daily.

 - Clean phone receivers daily.

 - Vacuum carpets daily.

-The restroom is the location where germs and bacteria are most likely to spread.
-It is very important to keep toileting areas clean.
+The restroom or changing area is the location where germs and bacteria are most likely to spread.
+It is very important to keep toileting and diapering areas clean.
 These guidelines will help you limit contamination:

 - Clean and disinfect any changing surfaces after each use.

 - Clean and disinfect sinks and faucets daily.
 If the sink is also used for non-toileting routines, disinfect it after toileting use.

 Cribs, Cots and Bedding